-United Airlines Forcibly Removes Passenger Bumped from Flight [VIDEO]
+United Airlines Forcibly Removes Passenger Bumped from Flight [Video]

 — McNeil (@Reflog_18) April 10, 2017

-Today United Airlines CEO Oscar Munoz had this to say,”
+Today, United Airlines CEO Oscar Munoz had this to say.

 “This is an upsetting event to all of us here at United.
 I apologize for having to re-accommodate thse customers.
 Our team is moving with a sense of urgency to work with the authorities and conduct our own detailed review of what happened.
 We are also reaching out to this passenger to talk directly to him and further address and resolve this situation.”

-United finds itself in an unpopular PR situation, and according to Business Insider the security officer who dragged the passenger off the plane has been placed on leave.
+United finds itself in an unpopular PR situation, and according to Business Insider, the security officer who dragged the passenger off the plane has been placed on leave.

 An officer who dragged a United Airlines passenger off a plane has been placed on leave https://t.co/Yvg5Gya0hk pic.twitter.com/TAs0loBMUJ